laudenberg/monitor/README.md

 `1487342401 0.11 30 14 47580 124069 0.078`

 Additionally `collect.sh` needs to know at what critical values mails need to be sent and from which config file these commands are read.
-The shell script dows not evaluate the config file by itself but passes it on to scripts which need it.
+The shell script does not evaluate the config file by itself but passes it on to scripts which need it.

 * `-alerts "NULL 2 90 90 NULL NULL 10"` specifies at what values mails are sent. `NULL` means no mail is sent at all.
 The example in conjunction with the log line above would mean mails are sent if:
     - load is greater or equals 2